chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 ### Objects in the request from Okta

-The outbound call from Okta to your external service will include the following objects in its JSON payload:
+The outbound call from Okta to your external service includes the following objects in its JSON payload:

 #### data.context.credential